Bundesliga: Vulnerable Bayern Munich in a state of flux | DW | 20.10.2019

 Owning the Bundesliga's most high-pressured position, Kovac has had to do more defensive work off the pitch than his side have on it.

-His decision-making has been publically questioned by players and his recent ill-advised statement about Thomas Müller's role did little to help his standing in an environment where player power is prevalent.
-Bayern have rarely ever thrived when uncertainy has surrounded the head coaches' influence and position.
+His decision-making has been publicly questioned by players and his recent ill-advised statement about Thomas Müller's role did little to help his standing in an environment where player power is prevalent.
+Bayern have rarely ever thrived when uncertainty has surrounded the head coaches' influence and position.

 While Quinn fears that "the Bayern Munich train could veer off the track at any time with one bad decision", he also stressed that "any mistakes made in panic would be silly" - especially so early on in the season.